Yu Beichen

-Yu Beichen is a former major general in the Republic of China Army and currently a Taiwanese non-partisan politician.
-His personnel background in the military was from the fraction of General Kao Hua-chu and General Lee Hsiang-chou.
-He was involved in Taiwanese politics after his retirement and currently runs his own YouTube channel, and was owned the nickname of the “Donated-General”.
+Yu Beichen (于北辰, Wade–Giles: Yu Pei-chen; born 2 January 1968), also known as Keven Yu, is a Taiwanese politician and former major general in the Republic of China Army.
+He was previously a military officer under Kao Hua-chu and General Lee Hsiang-chou.
+He was involved in Taiwanese politics after his retirement and currently runs his own YouTube channel under the nickname of the “Donated-General”.